fluffos/fluffos/docs/efun/parsing/parse_command.md

        if numeral==0 then 'all' or a generic plural form such as 'apples' were matched.

-    NOTE!
+### NOTE

     The  efun  makes  no semantic implication on the given numeral.
-It does
-          not matter if 'all apples' or 'second apple' is given.
+It does not matter if 'all apples' or 'second apple' is given.
 A %i will return ALL  possible  objects matching in the array.
-It  is  up  to the
-          caller to decide what 'second' means in a given context.
-          Also  when  given  an object and not an explicit array of objects the
-          entire recursive inventory of the given object is searched.
-It is up
-          to the caller to decide which of the objects are actually visible meaning that 'second' might not at all mean the second object in the returned array of objects.
+It is up to the caller to decide what 'second' means in a given  context.
+Also  when  given  an object and not an explicit array of objects the entire recursive inven‐ tory of the given object is searched.
+It is up to the caller to  decide which  of  the objects are actually visible meaning that 'second' might not at all mean the second object in the returned array of objects.

 ### CAVEAT

     Patterns of type: "%s %w %i" Might not work as one  would  expect.   %w will  always  succeed  so  the  arg  corresponding to %s will always be empty.

 ### BUGS

     Patterns of the type: 'word' and [word] The 'word' can not contain spa‐ ces.
 It  must  be  a  single word.
 This is so because the pattern is exploded on " " (space) and a pattern element can therefore not contain spaces.

     As  another effect of the exploding on space, separate pieces of a pat‐ tern MUST be separated with space, ie not " 'word'/%i " but " 'word'  /
     %i"

-    EXAMPLE:
+### EXAMPLE

          if (parse_command("spray car",environment(this_player()),
                            " 'spray' / 'paint' [paint] %i ",items)) {